 1. Camera Mode

-As you all know, all DSLR cameras and digital cameras come with various camera modes.
-So, you should choose the right camera mode to get a shallow DOF.
-You can make use of the following camera modes to get this effect.
+You need to choose the right camera mode to get a shallow DoF.
+You can use the following camera modes to get this effect.

 1.1 Portrait Mode